 The school principal or designee will not be permitted to interfere with the interview or investigative process.
 If there is a disagreement concerning the interview, the investigating Department member will request a supervisor respond to the scene.

-- H. make reasonable efforts to ensure that a member trained in promoting safe interactions and communications with youths and children is present during the interview. - I. conduct non-emergency interviews with student-victims and student-witnesses in a manner that is least disruptive to the educational and administrative process.
+I. conduct non-emergency interviews with student-victims and student-witnesses in a manner that is least disruptive to the educational and administrative process.

 IX.
-INTERACTING WITH YOUTH AND CHILD OFFENDERS
+INTERACTING WITH ALLEGED YOUTH AND CHILD OFFENDERS